A volcanic hazard that is often underestimated in its geographic reach and impact.

 Tephra / Pyroclastic Terminology

-over 64 mm (2.5 inches)|
+|Blocks / Bombs||over 64 mm (2.5 inches)|

 |Lapilli||under 64 mm (2.5 inches)|

-under 2 mm (.079 inches)|
+|Volcanic Ash||under 2 mm (.079 inches)|

 (Fine Volcanic Ash)

 |under 0.063 mm (0.0025 inches)|

 |"Tephra" and "pyroclastics" are general terms used in reference to particles of igneous rock material of various sizes that have been ejected from volcanoes.
 They are classified by size.
 The terms "ash" and "dust" communicate a specific size of tephra or pyroclastic particles.
 These are summarized in the table above.|

 Properties of Volcanic Ash

-At first glance, volcanic ash looks like a soft, harmless powder (see image at right).
-Instead, volcanic ash is a rock material with a hardness of about 5+ on the Mohs Hardness Scale.
-It is composed of irregularly-shaped particles with sharp, jagged edges (see image at right).
+At first glance, volcanic ash looks like a soft, harmless powder.
+Instead, volcanic ash is powdered rock material.
+Individual particles have a hardness of between 5 and 7 on the Mohs Hardness Scale.
+The particles are irregular in shape, with sharp, jagged edges (see microscopic view).

-Combine the high hardness with the irregular particle shape and volcanic ash can be an abrasive material.
-This gives these tiny particles the ability to damage aircraft windows, be an eye irritant, cause unusual wear on moving parts of equipment that they come in contact with and cause many other problems discussed below in the "Impact of Volcanic Ash" section.
+Combine the high hardness with the irregular particle shape, and volcanic ash can be an abrasive material.
+This gives these tiny particles the ability to damage aircraft windows, be an eye irritant, cause unusual wear on moving parts of equipment that they come in contact with, and cause many other problems discussed in the "Impact of Volcanic Ash" section below.

 Volcanic ash particles are insoluble in water.
-When they become wet they form a slurry or a mud that can make highways and runways slick.
+When they become wet, they form a slurry or a mud that can make highways and runways slick.
 Wet volcanic ash can dry into a solid, concrete-like mass.
 This enables it to plug storm sewers and stick in the fur of animals that are in the open when ash falls at the same time as rain.

 Ash Eruptions and Ash Columns